Bordered Heegaard Floer homology: Invariance and pairing

 represents the algebra element $\strands{1&2&4}{5&3&4}$.

-It is a standard fact that $\inv(a)$ is the minimal number of crossings in any strand diagram.
-Accordingly, we may view $\Alg(n,k)$ as strand diagrams as above, with no pair of strands crossing more than once, considered up to homotopy.
+It is easy to see that $\inv(a)$ is the minimal number of crossings in any strand diagram.
+Accordingly, we may view basis elements of $\Alg(n)$ as strand diagrams as above, with no pair of strands crossing more than once, considered up to homotopy.
 The summand $\Alg(n,k)\subset\Alg(n)$ corresponds to strand diagrams with exactly $k$ strands.

 We can define the product on $\Alg(n,k)$ in these pictures using horizontal juxtaposition.
 The product $a\cdot b$ of two algebra elements is $0$ if the right side of~$a$ does not match the left side of~$b$; otherwise, we place the two diagrams next to each other and join them together.
 If in this juxtaposition two strands cross each other twice, we set the product to be~$0$: